-For a literature that addresses the question of accountability, local government effectiveness, and development outcomes more directly, we must look to political economy work, such as Faguet and Ostrom et al. Faguet (2007) attempts to explain high variation in local government performance in Bolivian municipalities after the 1994 decentralization.
+Tendler (1997) argues that in order to create accountable sub-national governments likely to drive forward development, decentralization should paradoxically be twinned with a strong central state, or other committed national institution, such as a political party or NGO.
+Faguet (2007) attempts to explain high variation in local government performance in Bolivian municipalities after the 1994 decentralization.
 He models local government as occurring at the confluence of two quasi-markets - one for votes and the other for political influence - and one organizational dynamic between government and elements of civil society.
 Good government results when these three elements, political, economic and civil, are in rough balance, and actors in one cannot distort the others.

 Specific types of imbalance - a dominant economic interest, for example, or a weak government-society nexus - map into specific forms of government failure.